PaulFrankling/proper_clobber/README.md

 * When it finds the repository, select 'connect'.
 * Then navigate further down the page and click on 'Enable Automatic Deploys'.

-    > Now any changes pushed to GitHub will also be pushed to Heroku too
+    > Now any changes pushed to GitHub will also be pushed to Heroku too.

 #### Amazon AWS

 Amazon AWS is used to store static and media files belonging to the project.

+* Firstly, create an AWS account and work through the sign up process.
+Once the account is set up, you are able to set the project up on AWS.

+##### Creating a bucket

+* In the main dashboard, search for S3 and then click to get started.
+* Click on 'Create Bucket'.
+* Provide the bucket with a name and select a region.
+* Then uncheck the 'Block all public access' box and take note that the bucket is now public.
+* Then click 'Create Bucket'.

+##### Bucket Settings

+###### Properties

+* Now go to the 'Properties' section and turn on static website hosting.
+* Input index.html and error.html in the boxes containing their namesakes and click 'Save'.

+###### Permissions

-*
+* Next, navigate to 'Permissions'.
+* Then you need to input the following into the CORS Config:

+    ```
+    [
+      {
+          "AllowedHeaders": [
+              "Authorization"
+          ],
+          "AllowedMethods": [
+              "GET"
+          ],
+          "AllowedOrigins": [
+              "*"
+          ],
+          "ExposedHeaders": []
+      }
+    ]
+    ```

 ## Credits: